-And that's why you can get a stronger so-called "price rejection," or a reversal at that level when there is long time away from the level.
+And that's why you can get a stronger so-called "price rejection," or a reversal at that level when there has been a long time away from the level.

 I know I've covered a lot of theory here, so let's have a look at the examples, shall we?

 So, let's see GBP/JPY, where it shows what I call a power move, a very strong momentum coming into a level:

 No doubt this took a while for it to reverse, but eventually, it did reverse towards the downside: